erosiv/soillib/README.md

 # soillib

-soillib is a library and toolbox for procedural geomorphology simulation.
+soillib is a library and toolbox for numerical geomorphology simulation.

 Written in in C++23 and exposed to Python3 through bindings.